joomengine/jcb-documentation/003-Installation-of-JCB.md

 ### More Field Types

 Now if we go back to the component and to field types, you'd see that it has more field types and it has a few fields setups as well.
 This is the version called Developer which only has the demo component in it.
-I'm going use this version to show you how to build sermon distributor [00:12:44](https://www.youtube.com/watch?v=t6Eux157428&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h12m44s) from scratch.
+I'm going to use this version to show you how to build sermon distributor [00:12:44](https://www.youtube.com/watch?v=t6Eux157428&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h12m44s) from scratch.

 We'll continue with field types in the next tutorial.